 The next morning, Mother Parker breezes into the room to wake the children for school.
 She pulls back the bed covers and discovers a sleeping Ralphie still spooning his empty bag of cheese sticks.
 The strewn wrappers provide evidence of immense sin.

 All hell breaks loose.
 Ralphie’s malfeasance combined with pent up sexual frustrations from the Old Man not being able to “get it up” any more creates a chaos of verbal abuse from the Mother that ends with her snorting out obnoxious piggy sounds at Ralphie’s tummy.
-It would leave him emotionally scarred for the rest of his childhood.
+It would leave him emotionally scarred for the rest of his life.

-Three days after the cheese incident, as it had become known as, a pediatrician would require the expertise of deep spelunking to empty out the cement now solidified in Ralphie’s butthole.
+Three days after the "cheese incident", as it had become known as, a pediatrician would require the expertise of deep spelunking to empty out the cement now solidified in Ralphie’s butthole.